florian-h05/openhab-conf/UI/widgets/README.md

 - Power from battery: + discharge, - charge
 - Battery State of Charge

+Optionally, you can configure the following values to enable additional features:

+- Backup Power: `OPEN`/`ON` on backup power, `CLOSED`/`OFF` on grid -> Displays a cross above the grid icon if the grid is offline
+- EV Charging Power: Enables displaying the current energy flow to a EV charger station
+- Solar Action: Action to perform when the solar icon is clicked
+- Load Action: Action to perform when the load icon is clicked
+- EV Charger Action: Action to perform when the EV charger icon is clicked (if EV Charging Power is configured)

 Please note that the widget is designed for use with Fronius Symo Gen24 Plus inverters and therefore uses Fronius-specific value sign interpretation.

-It depends on the SMA Energy App icons, which can be found in the [icons/classic](/icons/classic) folder.
+It depends on the SMA Energy App icons, which can be found in the [icons/sma-energy](/icons/sma-energy) folder.

 ## [`emsOverview`](./florianh-widgetset/emsOverview.yaml)